Learning to Fly: Let's simulate evolution in Rust (pt 3)

 And that stands for Mock

-My suggestion - that doesn't require any external crates - it to create a dedicated testing-struct:
+My suggestion - one that doesn't require any external crates - it to create a dedicated testing-struct:

 #[cfg(test)]